jiasunzhu613/jajson.h/README.md

 # jajson.h

-Just Another JSON header.
-Another header file containing serializer and parser for the de facto data exchange format over the web.
+Just Another blazingly fast JSON header.
+A header file containing serializer and parser for the de facto data exchange format over the web.

 # Usage

 Include the single file header file into your project!
+That's all!

 # Testing